 Our Tampa truck accident team can get to work immediately on your case so that you can meet any deadlines that apply to it.
 For example, if you take legal action against a liable party, you will have to do so within Florida’s statute of limitations.

-According to Florida Statutes § 95.11(3)(a), you must generally file a personal injury lawsuit within four years.
+According to Florida Statutes § 95.11(3)(a), you must generally file a personal injury lawsuit within two years.
 Per, Florida Statutes § 95.11(4)(d), you generally only have two years to file a wrongful death lawsuit.

 You don’t want to miss these deadlines.
 If you do, you risk seeing the court dismiss your case and losing your last chance to seek compensation.
 Our Tampa truck accident law firm can help you meet these deadlines and streamline your case as much as possible.